jobs2phones/j2p/README.md

 -  Have not worked on any of the email to phone yet.

 ###Installation
-sudo apt-get install python-pip python-dev postgresql-server-dev-all
+sudo apt-get install git python-pip python-dev postgresql-server-dev-all
 sudo pip install feedparser beautifulsoup4 pandas apscheduler pyyaml sqlalchemy psycopg2

 Rename config-example.yaml config.yaml and change variables appropriately.